Updated March 8, 2023

 I’ve now worked outside of academia for three years, and I’ve realized that research careers are EVERYWHERE!
 I’ve been paid to research for most of my career so far.

 So it annoys me when people assume you have to work in a university to do research.
 Nope.
 Careers in research are all around us!

 The truth is, non-academic research jobs pay better than academic positions and offer more opportunity, less exploitation (yay!), and a better work-life balance.

 If you want to build a career in research after a PhD or master’s degree–look to these places!
 Because these career paths hold thousands of potential master’s and PhD research jobs.

-So if you want to get paid to research… here are eleven places to do it, no matter what your field.
+If you want to get paid to research… here are eleven types of research careers, no matter what your field.
 I also threw in some stories I could find of PhDs or Master’s students working in these places.

 1. Companies that sell research-based products

 One of the top job opportunities, especially for STEM grads, is creating research-based products.
 From pharmaceuticals to tech companies, non-academic research creates products that are all around us, right down to that tiny piece of plastic you’re probably reading this on.

 STEM grads can make great money going into industry to develop these.